Summit 26 from June 1-4 in San Francisco

 NOTE: This is enabled by default with the exception of Free Trials where you would need to contact your snowflake representative to activate it.

-• External Access Integration Activated - Required to download map files from provider account
+• External Access Integration Activated - Required to download map files from the internet

 • Cortex Code CLI installed and configured